 During his time with the Quakes, the team won the 2012 Supporters' Shield, which is awarded to the MLS team with the best regular season record.
 His success with the team culminated in the opening of Avaya Stadium - the Quakes' $100M privately financed soccer stadium - on March 22, 2015.
 Kaval developed the innovative $20M naming rights partnership with Avaya, which helped create the first cloud-enabled stadium.
 Since opening its gates, Avaya Stadium has held numerous events including the 2016 MLS All-Star Game and World Cup Qualifiers.
 The 18,000-seat venue also houses the largest outdoor bar in North America.

 Prior to joining the Earthquakes, Kaval founded the independent Golden Baseball League (GBL) in 2003.
 Memorable GBL alumni include Hall of Famer Rickey Henderson, Jose Canseco, Daniel Nava, Jose Lima, and Mark Prior.
 Kaval has also spent time in the Office of the President of the United States in Washington, D.C., where he worked on the National Security budget as part of the Office of Management and Budget (OMB).

 He serves on a number of boards, including the Bay Area Council and Rocketship Education, in addition to the National Governing Board of the Positive Coaching Alliance (PCA) and the Young Presidents' Organization (YPO).

-A native of Cleveland, Ohio, Kaval earned a B.A. with honors in international relations and an M.B.A. from Stanford University.
-He is a long-time resident of Menlo Park, Calif., and lives there with his wife and two daughters.
+A native of Cleveland, Ohio, Kaval earned a B.A. with honors in International Relations and an M.B.A. from Stanford University.
+He is a long-time resident of Menlo Park and lives there with his wife and two daughters.